Cosmo-Tech/terraform-aws/README.md

 * deploy
     * fill `terraform-cluster/terraform.tfvars` variables according to your needs
     * run pre-configured script
-        > :information_source: Comment/uncomment the `terraform apply` line at the end to get a plan without deploy anything
+        > :information_source: comment/uncomment the `terraform apply` line at the end to get a plan without deploy anything
         ```
         ./_run-terraform.sh
         ```
     * to be able to connect to cluster with kubectl, your current AWS user must have the right.
-        > Without good permissions, "system" node pool will also appear as "Unknown"
+        > without good permissions, "system" node pool will appear as "Unknown"
         * go to AWS > EKS > deployed cluster > Access
         * create an assignment
             * IAM principal ARN = *your current user*